 Do you offer payment for translations?

 Unfortunately, no. Global Voices is a volunteer-powered project and the Lingua sites are possible thanks to the generosity of hundreds of volunteers, who donate their spare time to translate and through this work make bridges between languages and cultures.
 Having said that, our translators feel very rewarded in so many other ways, and most have a kind of satisfaction that no financial rewards ever give: they feel they are making a positive contribution to the world.
-Translators learn a lot from their work too, and many volunteer to extend this knowledge to people in their countries.
+Translators learn a lot from their work too, and many volunteers to extend this knowledge to people in their countries.

 Why translate ourselves, when people can use Google Translate?